SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/rest-api.md

 #### Updating a device type

+**Endpoint**

-Endpoint: `PUT /service/opcua-mgmt-service/device-types/{deviceTypeId}`
+`PUT /service/opcua-mgmt-service/device-types/{deviceTypeId}`

+**Payload**

-Payload: The payload of updating a device type is exactly the same as the payload of creating it.
+The payload of updating a device type is exactly the same as the payload of creating it.
 Please note that partial update is not supported.
 All information must be provided in the update request and will completely override the existing device type.

 #### Deleting a device type

+**Endpoint**

-Endpoint: `DELETE /service/opcua-mgmt-service/device-types/{deviceTypeId}`
+`DELETE /service/opcua-mgmt-service/device-types/{deviceTypeId}`

+**Success response**

-Success response: `204 No Content`
+`204 No Content`